• CLASSIC IKITESURF

 sheboygan wi to pentwater mi south...

-in the evening, then chance of rain overnight. waves 3 to 5 ft.
+evening, then chance of snow overnight. waves 5 to 8 ft

 occasionally to 10 ft.